-Land sales revenue relates to land that does not fit within our homebuilding programs and strategic plans.
+Land sales revenue relates to land and lots sold that do not fit within our homebuilding programs and strategic plans.
 Land sales typically require cash consideration on the closing date, which is generally when performance obligations are satisfied.
-In some periods, we also have other revenue related to broker fees as well as fees received for general contractor services that we perform on behalf of third parties.
-Revenue for broker and general contractor services are typically immaterial and are generally recognized as performance obligations are satisfied.
+We also provide title examinations for our homebuyers in certain markets.
+Revenues associated with our title operations are recognized as closing services are rendered and title insurance policies are issued, both of which generally occur as each home is closed.